johnbillion/wp-crontrol/CONTRIBUTING.md

        npm install

 ## Running the Tests

+If you want to run the functional tests, ensure Docker Desktop is running.

 To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser functional tests: